cpjobling/eglm03-textbook/_build/07/1/intro2ss.md

 In addition state space models have allowed control theory to be extended in various directions:

+### Classical control system theory

+is based on the *Transfer Function* model.

+* Can only be used for systems that are defined by LTI differential equations.

+### Modern control systems theory

+is based on a *time-domain* description of systems.

+* System defined in terms of a set of first order coupled differential equations

+* Uses the so-called *state variables* of the system

+* Convenient matrix form makes the model attractive for simulation, analysis and design using packages like MATLAB.

+* All classical control methods seen so far also apply to state-space models.

 ### The Advances Enabled by State Space Models

 1. Handling Multiple Input Multiple Output (MIMO) systems.